 Study in Ontario: international students

-Information for international students interested in attending college or university in Ontario.
+Information for international students interested in attending a publicly assisted college or university in Ontario.

 On this page Skip this page navigation

 How to choose a school